legendary-bro/Better-Pokecord/README.md

 ## 2.0 General Controls

+All of the hotkeys (with the exception of the hotkeys explained in sections 2.1-2.3) will not work unless Discord is the active window.
+This allows you to use the keys for other tasks outside of Discord, without the fear of having the script take off running on you for accidentally pressing one of the hotkeys.

 ### 2.1 Exiting the script

 #### Ctrl+End

 The ctrl and “end” key on your keyboard.
 Will close the script.
 Additionally, you can right click on the icon that appears in the system tray and simply choose “Exit”.
+This hotkey is always assigned no matter the active window.

 ![exitscript]